Existence and convergence of the Beris-Edwards system with general Landau-de Gennes energy: Introduction

 Here $\tilde f_E$ is the elastic energy density with elastic constants $L_1,...,L_4$ of the form

 in which and in the sequel, we adopt the Einstein summation convention for repeated indices and $\tilde f_B(Q)$ is a bulk energy density defined by

 with three positive material constants $a,b,c$.

-In \cite{De}, de Gennes discovered first two terms of the elastic energy density in (\ref{LG}) with $L_3=L_4=0$.
-Later, combining the work of Schiele-Trimper \cite {ST} with the effect of Berreman-Meiboom \cite{BM84}, Dickmann \cite {Di} completed the full density \eqref{LG} with two additional terms (c.f. \cite{MGKB}, \cite{Ba}) in which the elastic energy density is consistent with the Oseen-Frank density in for uniaxial nematic liquid crystals.
+In \cite{De}, de Gennes discovered the first two terms of the elastic energy density in (\ref{LG}) with $L_3=L_4=0$.
+Later, combining the work of Schiele-Trimper \cite {ST} with the effect of Berreman-Meiboom \cite{BM84}, Dickmann \cite {Di} completed the full density \eqref{LG} with two additional terms (cf. \cite{MGKB}, \cite{Ba}).
 However, for the case of $L_4\neq 0$, Ball-Majumdar \cite {BM} found an example that the Landau-de Gennes energy density \eqref{LG} does not satisfy the coercivity condition.
 In fact, Golovaty et al. \cite{GNS20} said that ``From the standpoint of energy minimization, unfortunately, such a version of Landau-de Gennes becomes problematic, since the inclusion of the cubic term leads to an energy which is unbounded from below''.
 Therefore, there is a problem between mathematical and physical theory on nematic liquid crystals in the case of $L_4\neq 0$.
 In their book \cite{DP}, de Gennes and Prost said that {\it``the bending constant is much larger than others''}; i.e. $k_3>\max\{{k_1, k_2\}}$ at different temperatures.
-For example, for p-azoxyanisole (PAA) at $134^\circ C$, $k_1=4.05$, $k_2=2.1$, $k_3=5.77$, $k_4=3.08$ (see \cite{ST}).
+For example, for p-azoxyanisole (PAA) at $134^\circ C$, $k_1=4.05$, $k_2=2.1$, $k_3=5.77$, $k_4=3.08,$ where the unit is $10^{-12}\,N$.
 By the physical experiments on liquid crystals, the elastic constant $ L_4=\frac{1}{2s_+^3}(k_3-k_1)$ is not zero in general.

-To solve the above coercivity problem on the Landau-de Gennes energy density in the case of $L_4\neq 0$, it was observed in \cite {FH} that for uniaxial tensors, the original third order term on $L_4$ in (\ref {LG}), proposed by Schiele and Trimper \cite{ST}*{p.~268} in physics, is a linear combination of a fourth order term and a second order term; i.e. for $Q\in S_*$, we have
+To solve the above coercivity problem on the Landau-de Gennes energy density, Feng and Hong \cite {FH} proposed a new Landau-de Gennes energy density, which keeps physical quantities of the original Landau-de Gennes density.
+More precisely, it was observed in \cite {FH} that for uniaxial tensors, the original third order term on $L_4$ in (\ref {LG}), proposed by Schiele and Trimper \cite{ST}*{p.~268} in physics, is a linear combination of a fourth order term and a second order term; i.e. for $Q\in S_*$, we have